 Olney Springs - Sugar City is a very small town located in the state of Colorado.
 With a population of 2,755 people and just one neighborhood, Olney Springs - Sugar City is the 117th largest community in Colorado.
-Olney Springs - Sugar City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Olney Springs - Sugar City has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Olney Springs - Sugar City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Olney Springs - Sugar City is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Olney Springs - Sugar City who work in sales jobs (18.15%), teaching (10.53%), and management occupations (8.10%).

-The citizens of Olney Springs - Sugar City are slightly less educated than the national average of 21.84% for the average city or town: 13.30% of adults in Olney Springs - Sugar City have a bachelor's degree or advanced degree
+The percentage of adults in Olney Springs - Sugar City with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.30% of adults in Olney Springs - Sugar City have a bachelor's degree or advanced degree.

 Olney Springs - Sugar City is an extremely ethnically-diverse town.
 The people who call Olney Springs - Sugar City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Olney Springs - Sugar City residents report their race to be White, followed by Black or African-American.
 Olney Springs - Sugar City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 32.34% of the town’s residents.
 Important ancestries of people in Olney Springs - Sugar City include German, English, Irish, Italian, and Russian.